 1/2 cup warm water

 Gather the ingredients.

-Add all of the ingredients in the order listed to a blender.
+Add the butter, eggs, vanilla, flour, sugar, salt, tea leaves, water, and milk to a blender.
 Blend on high until smooth and a bit frothy, about 3 minutes, scraping down the sides to ensure all the flour is incorporated.

-Either leave the better in the blender or transfer to a large container and cover.
-Refrigerate for at least 2 hours or overnight, preferably.
-This rest period allows the air bubbles to subside and gluten to relax.
+Either leave the batter in the blender or transfer to a large container and cover.
+Refrigerate for at least 2 hours or preferably overnight.
+This rest period allows the air bubbles to subside and the gluten to relax.

-Heat a 9-inch skillet over medium heat.
-If you are not using a nonstick, lightly grease the skillet.
+Heat a 9-inch nonstick skillet over medium heat.
 Whisk the batter to reincorporate the ingredients.
-Once the skillet is hot, use a 1/4-cup measuring cup to pour 1/4 cup of the batter into the center of the skillet, tilting and swirling the skillet as you add so that a thin layer of batter coats the bottom of the skillet.
+Once the skillet is hot, use a 1/4-cup measuring cup to pour 1/4 cup of the batter into the center of the skillet, tilting and swirling the skillet as you add the batter so that a thin layer coats the bottom of the skillet.

-You should have about 20 to 25 crepes with enough extra batter in case you end up with any mistakes.
-Cool crepes while you make the filling.
+You should aim to make about 20 to 25 crepes.
+There should be enough extra batter in case you end up with any mistakes.
+Cool the crepes while you make the filling.

 Make the Filling & Assemble